India Imposes New Curbs As Covid-19 Cases Hit Record - UrduPoint

 India Imposes New Curbs As Covid-19 Cases Hit Record

-Experts blame the country's fresh wave on people ignoring guidelines and attending huge religious and political events, as well as weddings and cricket matches.
+Experts blame the country's fresh wave on people ignoring guidelines and attending huge religious and political events, as well as weddings and cricket matches in recent months.

 India has now recorded 12.8 million cases, the third-highest behind the United States and Brazil, although those nations have much smaller populations.
 More than 166,000 Indians have died.